One Day In Madrid Itinerary – 14 Stops Not To Miss!

 How To Get Around

 Madrid is what I would call a small big city.
-Plus it is made for walking!
-There are a variety of areas in the city where cars are not allowed and the city has made streets under ground.
-It was so nice to not have traffic whipping past us as we walked around and enjoyed the city.
+Plus, it is made for walking!
+There are a variety of areas in the city where cars are not allowed, and the city has made streets underground.
+It was so nice not to have traffic whipping past us as we walked around and enjoyed the city.

 A Historical Visit